pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 Adam Tornhill has a few metrics that he uses to identify risks in this talk:
 * **Commit Hotspots**: Files that are changed frequently
+* **Hotspot Method X-Ray**: Methods in hotspot files that are changed frequently
 * **Code Complexity**: Files that are hard for humans to understand
-* **Hotspot X-Ray**: Methods in hotspot files that are changed frequently

-These are great metrics to start with, and it turns out it's not too hard to get these metrics out of a git repository.
+The first two (hotspots and method x-ray) are great metrics to start with, and it turns out it's not too hard to get these metrics out of a git repository.
+The last one (code complexity) is a bit trickier, so I will leave that as an exercise for the reader (and for me at a later date 😉).

 ### Commit Hotspots
 Let's start with commit hotspots.